 Geeta, a 17-year-old girl, struggled to breathe as her father Kailash, strangulated her.
-Her grandmother, Mem, struggled to free Geeta from Kailash’s grip, but hate was stronger than love, and Geeta died. ” I saw it happen in front of me.
+Her grandmother, Mem, struggled to free Geeta from Kailash's grip, but hate was stronger than love, and Geeta died. " I saw it happen in front of me.
 Her body was thrown in the dump yard by the municipality officials and torn by dogs, as her kin did not claim the body, fearing social boycott.
 Geeta was four months pregnant.
 What was her crime?
-She had ‘shamed’ her family by falling in love with a man from the backward caste.
+She had 'shamed' her family by falling in love with a man from a backward caste.

 In India's patriarchal society, the onus of 'honour of the family' lies on the women and girls of the family.
 They are also the first victims of the brutal practice of honour killing which is a middle-age customary practice very systematically followed to maintain the purity of religion and caste.
 There are hundreds of castes existing in Hindu religion and each caste group has been practising endogamy as a matter of caste principles with the superior and inferior complex which has been internalised as a culture and tradition.
 In the year 2015, honour killings in India have grown by more than 796% from 2014 to 2015, according to the National Crime Record Bureau statistics, 2015.
 In 2014, only 28 murders were reported under this category.